Marion County’s Community Support Directory

 A court supervised highly structured program for non-violent prison bound offenders.
 While in the program, participants are provided access to community-based treatment services designed to break the cycle of addiction and incarceration.
 Participants are also provided access to ancillary services, like mental health treatment, recovery communities, and housing assistance, that ultimately allow individuals to once again become productive members of their community.
 This program also includes, but is not limited to, frequent court appearances, random drug screens while on Department of Corrections supervised probation.
 The length of this four-phase program is a minimum of 13 months; however, depending on the participant’s progress and/or compliance, it may take longer.

 This is a court supervised intensive and highly structured program consisting of both comprehensive out-patient treatment and case management supervision for non-violent offenders.
-The program includes, but is not limited to, regular court appearances, random drug screens, group/individual substance abuse counseling and frequent Peer Support meetings.
-The length of this IV-phase program is normally 13 to 17 months.
+The program includes, but is not limited to, regular court.

 MARION COUNTY EARLY CHILDHOOD COURTS

-The newest addition to Marion County Problem Solving Courts.
-Early Childhood Court (ECC) works with families of children in the 0–5-years age range who are involved in Dependency Court.
+Early Childhood Court works with families of children in the 0-5 year age range who are involved in Dependency Court.
 The program features access to a Community Coordinator who assists in coordinating the right services, increased visits between parents and their children, specialized family therapy, and monthly team meetings to assist parents with services and celebrate accomplishments.
-There are more infants and toddlers in foster care than any other age group.
-Helping babies now can result in longer healthier lives.
-Many parents of children in the Dependency System were also in the system as children themselves.
-Research has shown that the cycle can be broken with early intervention and family support.
-ECC includes a team dedicated to help break that cycle.
+We are also working on developing the best permanency plan for the children involved and work with the team to accomplish that goal at faster rate.

 MARION COUNTY PUBLIC LIBRARY SYSTEM